fpgadeveloper/ethernet-fmc-zynq-gem/docs/source/petalinux.rst

    ``petalinux-boot --jtag --fpga``
    Note that you don't have to specify the bitstream because this command will use the one that it finds in the ``./images/linux`` directory.
 #.
-Download bitstream to the FPGA:
-   ``petalinux-boot --jtag --fpga --bitstream ./images/linux/system.bit`` If you don't use the --bitstream option to specify the bitstream, then PetaLinux will download the ./images/linux/download.bit bitstream containing the FSBL.
-   We don't want to run the FSBL when booting via JTAG.
-#.
 Download the PetaLinux kernel to the FPGA:
    ``petalinux-boot --jtag --kernel``